-Banners, posters and installations by Oliver Ressler & David Thorne
+A project by Oliver Ressler & David Thorne

-Versions of “Boom!” have been presented in exhibitions at CCA Glasgow (GB, 2005), Ottawa Art Gallery (CAN, 2005), Govett-Brewster Art Gallery, New Plymouth (NZ, 2005), Kunsthalle Wien, permanent installation at Karlsplatz, Vienna (2004), Dunkers Kulturhus, Helsingborg (S, 2003), Gallery 825, Los Angeles (2003), Whitney Museum of American Art Independent Study Program Exhibition, New York (2002), Los Angeles Contemporary Exhibitions, LA (2002), World-Information.Org, Amsterdam (NL, 2002), Kunst Raum Goethestrasse, Linz (A, 2002), Kunsthalle Exnergasse, Vienna (A, 2001 and 2004) and others.
+Versions of “Boom!” have been presented in exhibitions at CCA Glasgow (UK, 2005), Ottawa Art Gallery (CA, 2005), Govett-Brewster Art Gallery, New Plymouth (NZ, 2005), Kunsthalle Wien, permanent installation at Karlsplatz, Vienna (2004), Dunkers Kulturhus, Helsingborg (SE, 2003), Gallery 825, Los Angeles (2003), Whitney Museum of American Art Independent Study Program Exhibition, New York (2002), Los Angeles Contemporary Exhibitions, LA (2002), World-Information.Org, Amsterdam (NL, 2002), Kunst Raum Goethestrasse, Linz (AT, 2002), Kunsthalle Exnergasse, Vienna (2001 and 2004) and others.